borisdev/research/resume/README.md

 ## Basics

 I get data projects unstuck.
-I start with getting my head around the ambiguities of the data's value to the end user, and then work backwards through the data flow, searching for the "low-hanging fruit" system design changes.
+I start with getting my head around the ambiguities of the data's value to the end user (data scientist, developer, customer), and then work backwards through the data flow, searching for the "low-hanging fruit" system design changes.
 My toolkit includes increasing observability, inviting feedback by sharing demos and design papers ([examples](https://docs.google.com/document/d/1pMID97O4hHkK8ok7cwLH4Y4KpsgQSPUAXtYrscwcyb4/view)), and questioning assumptions on the human problem in order to avoid the [XY Problem](https://xyproblem.info/), which results in building something technically impressive but of little human value ([example](https://upload.wikimedia.org/wikipedia/commons/a/a9/Rube_Goldberg%27s_%22Self-Operating_Napkin%22_%28cropped%29.gif)).